What are the primary challenges for advertisers in managing their media resources?

 What is Advertising Resource Management?

 Simply put, Advertising Resource Management (ARM) is a technology solution that helps organisations consolidate their resources, workflows, and information into a single system to better support their advertising operations.

 Think about it: today, nearly every company has an Enterprise Resource Planning (ERP) system to manage their internal resources such as financial and human resources.
 Most companies also use Customer Relationship Management (CRM) platforms to manage their sales and customer base, as well as their identified prospects.
 But when it comes to unidentified prospects, that you typically address through advertising, there is no structured system to manage your media and ad tech.
 This is where ARM fits.

-In addition, adjacent technologies (represented as the white hexagons on the image) can complement the ARM backbone, such as creative automation and creative dynamic optimisation to expand the number of visual alternatives and expedite their creation; brand safety to add contextual data; or adding more sophisticated attribution models.
-ARM technologies can automate these stages of the media buying process, and optimise media buying efficiencies with artificial intelligence.
+In addition, adjacent technologies (represented as the white hexagons on the image) can complement the ARM backbone, such as creative automation and creative dynamic optimization to expand the number of visual alternatives and expedite their creation; brand safety to add contextual data; or adding more sophisticated attribution models.
+ARM technologies can automate these stages of the media buying process, and optimize media buying efficiencies with artificial intelligence.

 How can automation and artificial intelligence (AI) solutions be used to alleviate marketer resource constraints?

 Automation can alleviate menial tasks in advertising operations, especially the ones that are typically time-consuming when done manually, such as the planning, activation, trafficking, and reporting.
 For example, trafficking tasks such as convention naming and trackers creation can be fully automated for thousands of campaign elements in a few seconds.
 On average, automation provided in an ARM platform reduces manual activity by 25%.